 Reading is great all the time, but this month we celebrate actually being seen with a book in hand laughing at a funny line, shivering over a suspenseful scene or maybe even tearing up over an unexpected plot twist.
 Throughout the month, authors, illustrators, actors and actresses, athletes, business people, teachers, and students all upload pictures of themselves reading to encourage others to discover the joys of this fun and important pastime.
 To learn more about the holiday and find resources to download or order, visit the Get Caught Reading website.

 I received a copy of When a Tree Grows from Sterling Children’s Books for review consideration.
 All opinions are my own.
-I’m thrilled to be partnering with Sterling Children’s Books in a giveaway of the book.
-See details below.

 When a Tree Grows

 Written by Cathy Ballou Mealey | Illustrated by Kasia Nowowiejska